Responsible Business - Let’s take responsibility!

-Some of the RB activities and achievements of this hotel:
+Some of the RB activities and achievements of the Radisson Blu Hotel, Lucerne:

 - The hotel took part in the fundraising effort for the Theodora Foundation, which, among other activities, provides hospital clowns to cheer up children during their stays at the clinic.

-- The hotel sponsored a blood donation drive at the hotel and a non-smoking day for guests and employees.
+- The hotel sponsored a blood donation drive at the hotel.

 - The hotel sponsors all employees who wish to participate in the annual Lucerne city run.

 - The hotel participates in the annual Pro Velo bike-to-work months.
 As a team-building exercise, each group of four has the opportunity to win prizes.

 - The hotel provides ongoing staff training in first aid, fire evacuation and usage of a heart defibrillator.

 - The hotel has been awarded the Green Key and the ISO 14001 certification, both international eco-labels.

 - The hotel participates in the annual Earth Hour, in which all lights are switched off for one hour to support the World Wildlife Foundation (WWF) in its fight against climate change.